KAlSO42-12H2O/A-Dark-Room/README.md

 # How to use

-First, run ADR.cpp.
+First, run run.cpp.

 After about 5secs, run control.cpp.

+Then, run display.cpp.

 In control.cpp, if you want to enter operator `A1`, first enter 'A', then enter number '1'.

-The game will automatically produce 3 files: `nano1` `nano2` `nano3`.
+The game will automatically produce 4 files: `nano1` `nano2` `nano3` `nano4`.
 DON'T TOUCH THEM.

-ADR.cpp: 50Hz

-control.cpp: 50Hz
+run.cpp: 2Hz

+display.cpp: 0.2Hz

 # Previous Versions